wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 ---
 title: "Handling User Authentication with WooGraphQL"
-description: "Learn how to handle user authentication in your headless WooCommerce application using WooGraphQL and WPGraphQL for secure and seamless user experiences."
+description: "Learn how to handle user authentication in your headless WooCommerce application using WPGraphQL for WooCommerce and WPGraphQL for secure and seamless user experiences."
 keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, user authentication, login, register, secure, headless"
 author: "Geoff Taylor"
 ---